Directors and officers liability insurance: Brief history

 The insurance was first marketed in the 1930s by Lloyd's, but into the 1960s the volume sold was "negligible".
 Corporations began to allow for corporate indemnification in the 1940s and 1950s, and the 1960s "merger mania" was followed by costly litigation.
 In the 1980s, the United States experienced a "D&O crisis" along with the overall liability crisis, with increased premiums, reduced availability, and numerous additional exclusionary clauses in the insurance policy.
 Due to changes in securities laws in the 1960s, the insurance was sold primarily for the concerns of directors and officers of "personal financial protection" (protecting personal rather than corporate assets), but the coverages have evolved so that personal and corporate indemnification are both considered.
 The 1995 decision of the Ninth Circuit in Nordstrom, Inc. v.
 Chubb & Son, Inc. resulted in the emphasis in Side C (corporate entity) coverage.
 The decision resolved an "allocation problem" of how to allocate costs between individual insureds, as the corporation was typically not insured while individuals were.
 There is no standard D&O form, but each has shared a similar outline.
 In 2007 Romania changed its corporate law making D&O insurance compulsory.
 Romania is the only country in EU to make D&O insurance compulsory.

+In Germany, the first attempts to introduce directors and officers liability insurance were made as early as 1895 by the General German Insurance Association.
+However, its introduction initially failed due to predominantly moral objections.
+After the United States recognized the usefulness of D&O insurance as early as the 1930s, and after significant lawsuits against managers emerged there in the mid-1980s, this type of insurance became widespread on the market and attracted increasing international attention.